 It's a good area to explore for those with limited mobility and wheelchair users, as it benefits from smooth walkways, ramps and plenty of benches to stop for a rest.

-Discover more about an accessible day out on London's South Bank.
+Find out more about an accessible day out on London's South Bank with AccessAble's access guide.

 8. WWT London Wetland Centre